nathanael-b/SPAN/XMLDataDictionary.md

 > `<government country="..." type="..." expires="true/false" sponsored="true/false">...</government>`

 The Government tag describes a Government type authorization, that is not a license.
 Government authorization “type” attributes include:
-- citizenship - Authorization due to Citizenship held by candidate.
+- `citizenship` - Authorization due to Citizenship held by candidate.
-- permanent - Authorization obtained through Legal Permanent Residency or similar status.
+- `resident` - Authorization obtained through Legal Permanent Residency or similar status.
-- \[Visa Code\] - A Visa Code can be used for certain visa types.
+- `[Visa Code]` - A Visa Code can be used for certain visa types.
+- `authorization` - Authorization granted due to short term work permit or similar status.
-- clearance - Government Issued Security Clearance
+- `clearance` - Government Issued Security Clearance

 **NOTICE:** When no child tags are required the contents of the government tag must be “true”